spideynolove/feature-engine-tutorials/README.md

 ## selection
  * notebooks wanted, please contribute

 # Contributing

 We welcome notebooks from users of the package.
 If you want to create one of the missing notebooks, or want to add a notebook of your own, provided that the data set is free to share, make a pull request with the code.

-How to contribute:

-### Local Setup Steps
-- Fork the repo
-- Clone your fork into your local computer: ``git clone https://github.com/<YOURUSERNAME>/feature-engine-examples.git``
-- cd into the repo ``cd feature-engine-examples``
-- If you haven't done so yet, install feature-engine ``pip install feature_engine``
-- Create a feature branch with a meaningful name for your notebook: ``git checkout -b mynotebookbranch``
-- Develop your notebook
-- Add the changes to your copy of the fork: ``git add .``, ``git commit -m "a meaningful commit message"``, ``git pull origin mynotebookbranch:mynotebookbranch``
-- Go to your fork on Github and make a PR to this repo
-- Done

-Thank you!!

 ## Feature-engine features in the following resources: